otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-javascript.md

 - Test case 1: `findLongestWord("The quick brown fox jumped over the lazy dog")` should return `"jumped"`
 - Test case 2: `findLongestWord("May the force be with you")` should return `"force"`

-> **Hint on how to solve this task:** You can find the longest word in a string by splitting the string into an **array** of words, finding the length of each word, and keeping track of the longest word found so far.
+> **Hint on how to solve this task:** You can find the longest word in a string by splitting the string into an **array** of words, finding the length of each word and keeping track of the longest word found so far.
 You can start by assuming the first word is the longest word and then compare it with the rest of the words in the **array**.

 ---